 “Whenever, wherever, however it happens, your first shave is special.”

-Gillette is, in case you didn’t know, “the best a man can get.”
+Gillette is, per the ad, “the best a man can get.”

 See 3 more pieces from me: